 Facebook Attribution: Top Sources

 Your Facebook Ads Manager helps you understand how your paid Facebook The campaign is the foundation of your Facebook ad.
-This is where you'll set an advertising objective, which defines what you want your ad to achieve. contribute to results like engagement, traffic, installs, and A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve.
+More contribute to results like engagement, traffic, installs, and A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
 Examples of conversions include purchases, leads, content views, add to cart, and registrations.
 More.

 But Ads Manager only provides results related to your paid efforts on Facebook.
 It neglects the organic side.

 The beauty of Facebook Attribution is that it helps you easily compare organic versus paid.
 It separates out Messenger, Instagram, and Audience Network is a network of mobile apps that have been approved to monetize their apps with ads.
 This is how you can show your Meta ads to people while they are away from the Meta family of apps.
 Audience Network and associated groups are among your placement selection options in the ad set.
 More.
 But, it also includes conversions from other sources (like Google, Pinterest, and email campaigns).

 All of that info comes with little or no effort.
 Copy and paste some code here and there, and you can also bring in paid efforts from other platforms.